chreekat/stupid-game/README.md

 Parsing
 -------

-The first part of this challenge is parsing the data out of [data.txt].
+The first part of this challenge is parsing the data out of [data.txt](data.txt).
 For that task I used the attoparsec library.
-The parsers are found in [ParseInput.hs].
+The parsers are found in [ParseInput.hs](ParseInput.hs).
 They're outside the scope of this document, but here is one example: